Call Today! Free Immediate Response (818) 781-1570

 California Health and Safety Code 11350(a) covers the possession of controlled substances, which includes illegal drugs and prescription drugs, unless you have a valid prescription.

-In order to be convicted, the prosecution has to be able to prove specific elements of the crime beyond any reasonable doubt.
-The elements for drug possession include:
+To be convicted, the prosecution has to be able to prove specific elements of the crime beyond any reasonable doubt.
+The elements of drug possession include:

-• (2) You knew about the presence of the drug;
+• You knew about the presence of the drug.

-• (3) You knew of the illegal nature of the drug;
+• You knew of the illegal nature of the drug.

-If you were in possesion of an operable firearm, you could be charged with possession of a controlled substance while armed under California Health and Safety Code 11370.1.
+If you had an operable firearm, you could be charged with possession of a controlled substance while armed under California Health and Safety Code 11370.1.

 If convicted of violating HS 11350(a), the legal penalties include up to one year in county jail.
-Proposition 47 reclassified Health & Safety Code Section 11350 from a felony to a misdemeanor, which means that if you were convicted of a felony before November of 2014, then you might be currently eligible to have your sentence reduced to a misdemeanor.
+Proposition 47 reclassified Health & Safety Code Section 11350 from a felony to a misdemeanor, which means that if you were convicted before November 2014, you might be eligible to have your sentence reduced to a misdemeanor.

 California Health and Safety Code 11377(a) defines the crime of possession of methamphetamine.
-Contact our Los Angeles criminal defense law firm for more information on the process.
+Contact our criminal defense law firm for more information on the process.

 Drug Possession for Sale

-California Health and Safety Code 11351 covers possession of a controlled substance with intent to sell, which has the same elements of the crime as drug possession, but adds that you had the specific intent to sell the illegal drug, and there was enough of the drug such that it could be used.
+California Health and Safety Code 11351 covers possession of a controlled substance with intent to sell, which has the same elements of the crime as drug possession.
+Still, it adds that you had the specific intent to sell the illegal drug, and there was enough of the drug such that it could be used.

 There are two types of possession: constructive and actual.